arackcheev/master/blocknetdxSETUP.md

 * Blocknet’s DX uses the xbridgep2p™ blockchain router technology to enable users to exchange tokens and assets, and to utilise smart contracts between blockchains.

-* For initial simplicity, at present xbridgep2p™ is embedded into the blocknet wallet, and its code repository is here: https://github.com/atcsecure/blocknet/branches

 ## Overview
-Setup requires an integration between the Blocknet wallet and the wallets of coins you want as currency pairs.
-At this early stage, nothing is automated and no UI is built (only a quick wallet integration has been done for the time being).
-Configuration is by manually creating (or editing) at least four .conf files:
+Setup requires an integration between the Blocknet wallet and the wallets of coins you want to trade with.
+At this stage, nothing is automated and the UI on the new Blocknet wallet will be used until the final UI is complete.
+Configuration is by manually creating (or editing) .conf files:

- * blocknet.conf

  * xbridge.conf